daveliepmann/uruk/README.md

                        "xquery version \"1.0-ml\"; doc('/dir/unwieldy.xml')"
                        {:types {"document-node()" #(custom-function %)})})
 ```
+The keys for this map are used to look up `:xml-name`, and the values replace `:ml->clj`.

 ### Shape

-For convenience, specifying `:shape` in the configuration map attempts to mold query results as specified:
+For convenience, you can mold query results by specifying `:shape` in the configuration map:

 | `:shape` value | Result |
 | ------------- | ------------- |